davidzwa/LoRaConfigurator/LoraGateway.Terminal/Data/experiment_xoshiro3_biggens/README.md

 11/04 Ok I found that beyond gen 12 we get consistent failures: this does not make any sense as those generations should succeed given the Update messages saying 17 dropped vs 23 received for 20/21 required.

 Conclusion:
 Have to dig for runtime bugs for gen12+ or PRNG issues....
+Fixed!

+Conclusion 12/04:
+I found a bug in C#: it would register results with failure as permanent failure.
+I will stop sending Results altogether and depend on updates purely.